Chinese Singaporeans: Economics

-Singaporean Education System
+Singaporean education system

 Singapore's Chinese education began with the establishment of old-style private Chinese schools (known as "Sishu 私塾") by early Chinese immigrants during the 19th century.
 These schools predominantly used various southern Chinese varieties (such as Hokkien) as its medium to teach Chinese classics.
 In the 1920s, as influenced by China's New Cultural Movement, many Chinese schools in Singapore began to change its medium of instruction to Mandarin.
 During the British colonial times, the colonial government generally allowed the Chinese community in Singapore to organise and develop its own system of Chinese education.
-By the 1930s and 1940s, with donations and fundings from the public, more Chinese organisations began to set up more Chinese schools.
+By the 1930s and 1940s, with donations and funding from the public, more Chinese organisations began to set up more Chinese schools.
 In 1953, the chairman of Singapore Hokkien Huay Kuan, Mr.Tan Lark Sye organised and helped to establish the first overseas Chinese-medium university (Nanyang University) in Singapore, leading to the establishment of a well-structured Chinese-medium education system (from primary school to university) in Singapore.

-However, after the 1960s, the left-wing communist ideology of the People's Republic of China conflicted with the capitalist policy of Singapore.
-To attract western investments, the Singaporean government decided to adopt the fundamental policy of making English its main lingua franca and working language.
-To prevent Chinese Singaporeans from being influenced by left-wing political thoughts, Singapore greatly promoted English and attempt to end Chinese education.
-On the one hand, it encouraged Chinese Singaporeans to attend English-medium schools for economic reasons; on the other hand, it was claimed as a strategy in denouncing communism.
-Due to a lesser proficiency in English, Chinese-educated Singaporeans often encountered discrimination and difficulties in finding jobs in Singapore.
-Thus, the majority of Chinese Singaporeans sent their children to English-medium schools for better job prospects, causing the number of registered students at Chinese-medium schools to drop annually.
-All these factors (including that of government biased policies) eventually forced the Chinese-medium education system to be abolished in Singapore.
+However, after the 1960s, the left-wing, communist ideology of the People's Republic of China conflicted with the capitalist policy of Singapore.
+To attract western investment, the Singaporean government decided to make English its main lingua franca and working language.
+To prevent Singaporean Chinese from being influenced by left-wing political thoughts, Singapore greatly promoted English and attempted to end Chinese education.
+Singaporean Chinese were encouraged to attend English-medium schools for economic reasons; this was also a strategy to head off communist influence.
+Due to lesser proficiency in English, Chinese-educated Singaporeans often encountered discrimination and difficulty in finding jobs in Singapore.
+Thus, the majority of Chinese Singaporeans sent their children to English-medium schools for better job prospects, causing the number of students registered at Chinese-medium schools to drop annually.
+All these factors (including biased government policies) led to the Chinese-medium education system being abolished in Singapore.